wikimedia/operations-debs-postorius/README.rst

 Requirements
 ============

-Postorius requires Python 2.6 or newer and mailman.client, the official Python bindings for GNU Mailman, it also requires django-social-auth.
+Postorius requires Python 2.7 or newer and mailmanclient, the official Python bindings for GNU Mailman.
-The minimum Django version is 1.6.
+The minimum Django version is 1.8.
 Postorius needs a running version of GNU Mailman version 3.